Found us from search engine?

 For which campaigns and on which devices?
 If your clients are converting at a much lower rate on mobile devices versus desktops and laptops, then there’s likely a good reason for it.
 When your customers see the growth that your campaigns can bring to their bottom line, they will be a lot more receptive to this new way of doing business.

-One more thing you can show off to your customers is the number of optimized pages.
+One more thing you in your SEO reports that can show off to your customers is the number of optimized pages.
 This is a little wonky, but by highlighting to your client the work you have done on the optimized pages, they will see that your work is a lot more intensive than some cynics may think is required.

 This type of report is a little more straightforward, but your clients want to know that you are spending not just effort and your SEO skills on their business, but also time.
 Time is money.
 How much time have you spent versus how much money they have spent?
 What did you do?
 Did you add articles and optimize keywords?

-If you create a detailed report that shows exactly what you’ve done, you can justify the amount you are paid.
+If you’ve created specific SEO reports that show exactly what you’ve done, you can justify the amount you are paid.
 This is also a good way to reinforce a lot of the good work you have already done by using clickable links wherever possible (if you’ve secured mentions) you are doubling down on the workload you have completed.

 One more thing you can let your customers know about in your SEO analysis is the traffic by location.
 In other words, where are their visitors coming from?